g29times/LinguaVoyage/README.md

 <div align="center">
   <strong>🌟 Star this repository if you find it helpful! 🌟</strong>
   <br><br>
-  Made with ❤️ by the MetaGPTX Team
+  Made with ❤️ by the NEO Team
 </div>